 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 Learn to make Nametake, or seasoned Japanese mushrooms, at home for a healthy, easy snack or condiment.
-Made with mixed mushrooms, gluten-free soy sauce, and coconut sugar
+Made with mixed mushrooms, gluten-free soy sauce, and coconut sugar, this little salty dish is essential in Japanese cooking and makes a great topping on just about anything.

 What is Nametake?

-Nametake is a staple in Japanese cuisine.
+Nametake is a convenient preserved food staple in Japanese cuisine.
 This Japanese mushroom snack comes in shelf-stable jars and was such a childhood treat for me (my sisters would fight over it and love to eat it as a snack).

-A popular mushroom snack, often served as a condiment with rice or on top of chazuke.
-Seasoned with soy sauce and have a soft, almost gooey texture.
+It is often served as a condiment with rice or on top of chazuke.
+The mushrooms are seasoned with soy sauce and have a soft, almost gooey texture which makes it a great accompaniment to many foods.

 What Makes This Recipe Great

 Nametake is simply soy-braised enoki mushrooms.
-It’s actually very easy (and cheap) to make at home without any preservatives!
+It’s actually very easy (and cheap) to make at home without any preservatives or artificial additives!

-These seasoned Japanese mushrooms feature ingredients like enoki and shimeji mushrooms, Tamari sauce, mirin, sake, coconut sugar, and rice wine vinegar.
-You can source all the ingredients easily at at Asian markets.
+These seasoned Japanese mushrooms feature key ingredients like enoki and shimeji mushrooms, Tamari sauce, mirin, sake, coconut sugar, and rice wine vinegar.
+All the ingredients are easily sourced at Asian markets.

 To get all of the flavors of traditional nametake without fish, I add shimeji mushrooms to the traditional enoki for extra texture and umami.
 And, of course, I use gluten-free soy sauce.
 This recipe is also refined sugar-free!
-Instead of cane sugar, I sweetened the mushrooms with coconut sugar
+Instead of cane sugar, these mushrooms are sweetened with coconut sugar.

-This Nametake recipe takes only 15 minutes to make and is super flavorful, delicious, and versatile!
+This great recipe takes only 15 minutes to make and is super flavorful, delicious, and versatile!

 Ingredient Notes